jdswinbank/voevent-notes/docs/future.rst

 scientific relevance and in scaling to address next-generation surveys.
 Here, we highlight just a few areas where we suggest more work is needed.

-It's worth emphasizing that the aim here is not to dimiss the achievements of the VOEvent community to date, or question its viability in the future.
+It's worth emphasizing that the aim here is not to dismiss the achievements of the VOEvent community to date, or question its viability in the future.
 Rather, see this as a call-to-arms, and please jump in when you have something to contribute.